merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 # Summary
 Attending SUGCON Europe 2023 was an exciting experience for Merkle's Sitecore squad!
 It was a privilege to be a part of one of the largest Sitecore events, where we had the chance to meet with the most brilliant minds in our industry.
 Our team felt incredibly grateful to be part of such a talented and knowledgeable community.
 Thank you to all the organizers, speakers and sponsors for making this event possible.

+If you want to read more abour our team and partnership with Sitecore, don't hesitate to visit our page and contact Merkle: https://merkleinc.ch/angebot/sitecore

 We are looking forward to next year's conference.
 Hasta la próxima!